Anyolite/anyolite/README.md

 * [ ] Crystal specs for testing
 * [ ] Documentation of all relevant features and wrappers
+* [ ] Automated generation of Ruby documentations for wrapped functions

 #### Configuration options